-(2) ERCOT may close an account holding no RECs or Compliance Premiums for a period of one year after providing 30 days’ advance Notice to the REC Account Holder.14.5.1 Renewable Energy Credit Generators and Renewable Energy Credit Offset Generators
+(3) ERCOT may close an account holding no EACs for a period of one year after providing 30 days’ advance Notice to the EAC Account Holder.

+(4) An EAC Account Holder may authorize another Entity to view and/or perform actions (transfer/retire, etc.) to their EACs.
+The Entity must also register as an EAC Account Holder.
+The access can be granted for the whole account or only for specific generators.
+EAC Account Holders that register solely for assisting other EAC Account Holders in this manner are not subject to paragraph (3).

+14.5.1 Energy Attribute Certificate Generators

-(1) All Renewable Energy Credit (REC) generators and REC offset generators must report quarterly MWh production data to ERCOT no later than the 38th day after the last Operating Day of the quarter, in an electronic format prescribed by ERCOT.
-The reported MWh quantity shall be solely produced from, and attributable to, a renewable generator as so designated by the Public Utility Commission of Texas (PUCT).
+(1) All Energy Attribute Certificate (EAC) generators must report hourly MWh production data for the month to ERCOT no later than 38 days after the last Operating Day of the month, in an electronic format prescribed by ERCOT or via Application Programming Interface (API).
+The reported MWh quantity shall be solely produced from, and attributable to, a renewable generator as so designated by the Public Utility Commission of Texas (PUCT) or equivalent registration with ERCOT as an EAC generator.
 Information relevant to quarterly reporting shall be handled in one of the following processes:

-(a) A renewable Generation Resource or Settlement Only Generator (SOG) that has interval meters, pursuant to Section 10, Metering, and has interval metered generation data provided to ERCOT for energy Settlement will:
+(a) A Generation Resource or Settlement Only Generator (SOG) that has interval meters, pursuant to Section 10, Metering, and has interval metered generation data provided to ERCOT for energy Settlement will:

-(i) Have the quarterly reporting function performed on their behalf by ERCOT using the Settlement Quality Meter Data extracted from the ERCOT Settlement system; or
+(i) Have the monthly reporting function performed on their behalf by ERCOT using the Settlement Quality Meter Data extracted from the ERCOT Settlement system; or

 (ii) Self-report their Settlement quality MWh production data to ERCOT, in a format and on a timeline prescribed by ERCOT, based on Metering Facilities that are:

-(A) Installed, operated and maintained by the REC generator;
+(A) Installed, operated and maintained by the EAC generator;

-(B) Installed in a location to only record energy from generation certified by the PUCT to receive RECs;
+(B) Installed in a location to only record energy from generation certified by the PUCT (or registered with ERCOT) to receive EACs;

 (C) Compliant with American National Standards Institute (ANSI) C12, Code for Electricity Metering, metering accuracy standards; and